lokapal-xyz/education/content/howtodao/08-dao-research/Research-and-Analytics/Books.md

 weight: 127_000
 ---

 Books and in-depth guides provide a structured approach to understanding DAOs, bridging academic theory and real-world implementation.
-This section highlights key resources that explore DAO design, governance, and strategy from both technical and operational perspectives.
+Let's highlight key resources that explore DAO design, governance, and strategy from both technical and operational perspectives.

 ---